coghex/scene/README.md

 there is a tiny little tree floating at a 45 degree angle, it looks ridiculous.

+I go the textures for the sky from http://www.hazelwhorley.com/textures.html

 to compile, go into the directory and enter:
 >make